A Unified Approach to Distance-Two Colouring of Graphs on Surfaces: Proofs of the Main Lemmas

 \subsection{Proof of Lemma~\ref{lem-mp}}

-We recall the hypotheses of the lemma\,: We have a real number~$\zeta$; $H$ is a multigraph; each vertex~$v$ of~$H$ has an associated integer~$\sigma(v)$; and for each edge~$e$ a positive number~$b_e$ is given.
-Finally, $K$ is a real number satisfying $K\ge K_\zeta$ for a constant~$K_\zeta$ whose value will be determined in the proof.
+We recall the hypotheses of the lemma: We have positive real numbers~$\beta$ and $\zeta$; $H$ is a multigraph; each vertex~$v$ of~$H$ has an associated integer~$\sigma(v)$; and for each edge~$e$ a positive real number~$b_e$ is given.
 In this subsection, all degrees~$d(v)$ are in the multigraph~$H$.

-The following three conditions are satisfied\,:{
+The following three conditions are satisfied:{

 \qiteee{(H1')}For all vertices~$v$ in~$H$, $d(v)\le\sigma(v)\le\beta$.